 The Element ID, Length, and Element ID Extension fields are defined in 9.4.2.1 (General).

-IDPK corresponds to an ECC public key encoded according to IETF RFC 5480 and is in the compressed format.
+IDPK corresponds to an ECC public key encoded as DER of ASN.1 SubjectPublicKeyInfo according to IETF RFC 5480 in the compressed format.

 9.4.2.yy Identifier Privacy MIC Element